connor-makowski/srt_file_translator/README.md

 [![PyPI version](https://badge.fury.io/py/srt_file_translator.svg)](https://badge.fury.io/py/srt_file_translator)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An SRT translator for Python using Google Translate.
-This package aggregates multi line statements into a single line before translating.
-This allows google translate to translate the entire statement as a single unit.
+This package breaks down given SRT formatted text into individual statments that are translated individually.
+Multi statement lines are broken down into single statement lines and statements that span multiple lines are aggregated into a single line.
+This allows google translate to translate each statement as a single unit and allows reasonable similarities to the original timing of the SRT file.

 # Setup